 Remove the chops from the pan.
 Time to make the sauce!
 Turn on the heat to medium-high, pour in the remaining marinade into the pan, use a wooden spatula to stir stir stir.
 Let the sauce reduce until it’s thickened.
 It took me about 10 – 15 mins to do this, am not sure if that’s the proper timing but that was how long my sauce took to thicken.
 If you’ve any insight on this, let me know.

-Then scoop the sauce and pour it on your lamb chop.
+Ccoop the sauce and pour on your lamb chop.

-Pretty good, but I reckon you’d be jelak of the sweet ‘n tangy sauce if you had too much of it.
-This kind of thing is good lah, but cannot eat everyday one.
+Pretty good, but I reckon you’d be sick of the sweet ‘n tangy sauce if you had too much of it.
+Can’t eat these rich food every day!

 /end community service message.